Pragathi-Ilango-UIUX/Codedamn/README.md

 # Codedamn
-Took the 30 Days of HTML CSS to solve interesting challenges (By Codedamn)
+Took 30 Days of HTML CSS to practice coding and solve interesting challenges (By Codedamn)